 I think sonification has the capacity to portray genome architecture in a compelling way as it is easier for us to listen to a sound composition than to glance at a sequence file composed only of four letters.
 Furthermore, current genome browsers are pretty much deprived of any sound cue when accessing and displaying genome information.
 Without a doubt, I find future work combining sound with interactivity within the graphical environment of a genome browser a fascinating idea.
 What needs to be asked within the scientific community at large is if the rendering of genome data that can be perceived through different senses could somehow trigger new avenues of intellectual work.

 What was the biggest challenge you’ve faced in the development of a particular project?

 The biggest challenge I face, not only once but every time I am working on the development of a particular project, is finding a good question that can be approached with a scientific mind, be expressed with an artistic sensibility and has the potential to be implemented in computer terms.
 There had been instances in which I struggled to finish a project because I lacked the ability to express it in code.
 Thus, there is always a technical barrier that limits any scientific and artistic aspiration I may have at any given moment.
 It is a reality that is under continuous change as I learn new programming skills.

-There will be a point in time in which I will have to come back to the lab and be a scientist full time if I want to push my art into the frontier.
+There will be a point in time when I will have to come back to the lab and be a scientist full-time if I want to push my art into the frontier.
 Facing scientific challenges on a daily basis as a creative mechanism to develop cutting-edge art is something I find myself thinking often.
 This is true of my current work at the intersection of art with machine learning and artificial intelligence.
-In the process of learning a new field of study and struggling with implementing machine learning algorithms and computer science concepts, new opportunities for artistic expressions emerge.
+In the process of learning a new field of study and struggling with implementing machine learning algorithms and computer science concepts, new opportunities for artistic expression emerge.